These pharmacy programs are available for non-HMO members.

 Log in to your Blue Access for MembersSM account to find a preferred specialty pharmacy near you.

 The prior authorization/step therapy program is designed to encourage safe, cost-effective medication use.
 This program may be part of your prescription drug benefit plan.
-To find out if your specific benefit plan includes the prior authorization/step therapy program, and which drugs are part of your plan, refer to your benefit materials, or call the number listed on your Blue Cross and Blue Shield of Illinois (BCBSIL) member ID card.
+To find out if your specific benefit plan includes the prior authorization/step therapy program, and which drugs are part of your plan, refer to your benefit materials.

 Under this program, your doctor will be required to request pre-approval, or prior authorization, from BCBSIL in order for you to get benefits for the select drugs.